rosiegardner/mystery-zone/notes-file/log.md

 * 11:00: Work on albums branch and creating Album Component
 * 11:20: Reference old projects for file / component setups - Seperation of albums/imgs
 * 1:00: < break for lunch >
+* 2:00: Back to work
+* 5:00: < complete CRUD functionality for albums >